Weather

 As you approach London, a fresh pressure point is found: Wimbledon tennis tournament.
 This takes place in the first 2 weeks of July and impacts hotels from Hampton, Kingston, Richmond and beyond.

-The Chelsea Flower Show is held at Kew Gardens in the third week of May.
-However, this does not have the same impact as Wimbledon.
+The Chelsea Flower Show is held in the third week of May.

 The hotels of London are impacted by most of these events: the Flower Show, Ascot, and Wimbledon.